Febreeze had its day in the sun, but today, homeowners are searching for natural ways to banish odors—and essential oils have answered the call.

 Blend with Baking Soda to Cleanse Carpeting

 Baking soda is an excellent cleaning solution, and essential oils provide a fresh smell to go with it.
-Mix a little baking soda with a few drops of pine essential oil for an outdoorsy vibe, then let it sit in a Ziploc bag or Tupperware for a couple days.
+Mix a little baking soda with a few drops of pine essential oil for an outdoorsy vibe, then let it sit in a Ziploc bag or Tupperware for a couple of days.
 Sprinkle the mixture over your carpet, wait for as long as you're able, then vacuum it up.